 Prepare for an online case interview with our dedicated preparation packages.

-There are three key issues that I have spotted in virtual interviews that can be prevented with proper preparation.
+There are four key issues that I have spotted in virtual interviews that can be prevented with proper preparation.
+Adopt these best practices for virtual case interviews:

 To avoid any awkward pauses or interruptions during the interview, prepare all the materials you need in advance.
 This includes notepads, pens, or other resources you might need to look at during the interview.
 It can come in handy to have a couple of checklists or a set of formulas in front of you for the different parts of the case.
 Have the latter stuck to the wall behind the monitor or in front of you so that you won’t have to look for them during the interview or give the impression that you are reading something.

 To make sure that your setup works and you look good on camera, try out the particular video call software before the interview.
-Ensure that you are presenting yourself in the best possible light during the interview, practice with others and/or record yourself with the software beforehand to simulate the call.
-This will give you an opportunity to identify and correct any issues or problems that may arise during the actual interview.
+Ensure that you are presenting yourself in the best possible light during the interview, practice with others, and/or record yourself with the software beforehand to simulate the call.
+This will allow you to identify and correct any issues or problems that may arise during the actual interview.

-In conclusion, an online case interview requires careful preparation and attention to detail.
-By following these tips and strategies, you can impress the interviewer and increase your chances of landing a job with top consulting firms like McKinsey, BCG, and Bain.
+An online case interview requires careful preparation and attention to detail.
+By following these tips and strategies, you do not leave anything to chance.

 We have specialized in placing people from all walks of life with different backgrounds into top consulting firms both as generalist hires as well as specialized hires and experts.
 As former McKinsey consultants and interview experts, we focus on teaching the best habits and strategies to ace every application end-to-end from resumes to interviews.